pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If the recipient confirms the booking through the previous email, then pretix will send the "Booking confirmed" email. pretix will also send the "Booking confirmed" email if you assign a resource that does not require confirmation to a date.

-Adapt the subject and message text of both emails to your liking.
+Adjust the subject and message text of both emails to your liking.
 You should always include the placeholders `{url_available}` and `{url_unavailable}` in the "Booking pending confirmation" email message.
 The person managing the resource needs these links to confirm or decline a booking.
 We also recommend using the other placeholders in your email message because they communicate relevant information.
+The page lists available placeholders underneath the subject and email fields.

 Click the :btn:Save: button.

 ### Managing properties

+Resources are usually not interchangeable.
-Most resources have one or multiple properties that vary from one to the next and that are relevant for booking.
+One or multiple properties that are relevant for booking may vary across resources.
 For instance, guides at a museum may speak different languages, be familiar with different exhibitions, or be proficient with different kinds of audiences.
+Conference rooms may not all meet space or seating requirement, or may come with different equipment.
 You can use pretix to keep track of these properties while scheduling dates.

 In order to edit properties on a resource type, navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Types:.